dbacked/agent/README.md

 Its source code is released here so that you can read through it, audit it and compile it yourself before installing it on your server.
 This is optionnal but useful if you want to be 100% sure of what you execute on your servers.

-The compiled version is hosted on S3: [https://s3.eu-central-1.amazonaws.com/dbacked-dumpprograms/dbacked_agent](https://s3.eu-central-1.amazonaws.com/dbacked-dumpprograms/dbacked_agent)
+The compiled version is hosted here: [https://dl.dbacked.com/dbacked](https://dl.dbacked.com/dbacked)

-You can use the `dbacked_agent --help` for more information about how to use it.
+You can use the `dbacked --help` for more information about how to use it.

 ## How to install it